aws-samples/backup-recovery-with-aws-backup/README.md

           --capabilities CAPABILITY_NAMED_IAM \
           --region <run this command in one region of your choice>

-You should review the backup policy configuration using the guidance in the next section before you retry / re-run the the **backup-recovery-aws-backup** CodePipeline in the solution management account to deploy your backup configuration.

 # AWS Organizations Backup Policy Management with CloudFormation Custom Resource - BackupOrgPolicyManager

 You can manage your AWS Organizations backup policies with the BackupOrgPolicyManager AWS CloudFormation custom resource.

-An example is provided and integrated with AWS CodePipeline in the [aws-backup-org-policy stack](./aws-backup-org-policy.yaml).
+An example is provided and integrated with your deployed AWS CodePipeline in the [aws-backup-org-policy stack](./aws-backup-org-policy.yaml).

 This example implements the following policy properties: